Higher Education in Prison Program

 - State: WNC received state funding starting in FY20 to support the expansion of the HEPP.
 (Student eligibility based on parole or expiration date)

 - Private Donors and Correctional Center Fundraisers: The WNC Foundation manages the funds from private donors and fundraisers that help support the program.
 (Student eligibility is open, funds are limited)

 - Self-Pay/Family Pay: WNC accepts self-pay/family-pay to allow students to take additional classes, or to allow students who have not qualified for other funds to take classes

-- Future plans: To achieve sustainability, WNC’s HEP program staff will seek grants for which to apply and hold fundraisers specifically for the program as well as pursue status as a Pell granting institution able to offer Pell grants to our incarcerated students.
+- Future plans: To achieve sustainability, WNCs HEPP staff will seek grants for which to apply and hold fundraisers specifically for the program as well as pursue status as a Pell granting institution able to offer Pell grants to our incarcerated students.

-The HEP program was reinstated at WSCC in the 2015-2015 academic year with a small cohort of incarcerated veterans who were supported by funds from a private donor and fundraisers organized by inmates.
+HEPP was reinstated at WSCC in the 2015-2016 academic year with a small cohort of incarcerated veterans who were supported by funds from a private donor and fundraisers organized by students inside.
 The program had been dormant since 2008 due to the Great Recession and the elimination of Pell grant eligibility for incarcerated people.
-By the spring of 2018, the HEP program was reinstated at NNCC as well with a small cohort of students pursuing an Associate of Applied Science in Welding.
+By the spring of 2018, HEPP was reinstated at NNCC as well with a small cohort of students pursuing an Associate of Applied Science in Welding.

 In the News